hirve/old-radio-sound/README.md

 - **1** is the level of main audio stream in microvolts, the value may be in the range **1...10** or other if you like.

-If all is ok after starting this script you can hear the old warm radio on **localhost:8092/1206am**
+If all is ok after starting this script you can hear the vintage AM radio on **localhost:8092/1206am**

 You can copy this script with different audio streams and different frequencies and run them simultaneously, for me it worked well with about 5 streams on Raspberry Pi 2.